 Nourishing the Future: Targeting Infants and Their Caregivers to Reduce Undernutrition in Rural ChinaREAP Project

-Despite China’s rapid growth, which has been driven by the economies of its coastal provinces, residents in inland provinces are still plagued by poverty.
+The rapid growth of China’s economy over the past thirty years has been concentrated along the coast leaving millions of residents in remote inland areas trapped in poverty.
 One of the outcomes of this poverty is that up to 50% of school aged children and even higher rates of preschool children suffer from micronutrient deficiencies, including anemia.
 Our previous work has targeted school-aged and preschool-aged children and shown that interventions of vitamin supplements and school lunch programs reduce anemia rates and raise test scores.

-However, we may have missed working with one of the most vulnerable (and important) population groups.
-Research increasingly indicates the importance of the nutritional programming that occurs in the first two years of life.
-Nutritional improvements during this brief window have been shown to have large and significant effects on health and development throughout childhood and even into adulthood.
+However, we may have missed working with one of the most vulnerable and important population groups.
+Research increasingly indicates the importance of meeting the nutritional needs of children in their first 1,000 days of life, from conception to 2 years of age.
+The effects of inadequate nutrition in this brief window are long-term and irreversible, resulting in lower educational attainment and lower lifetime earnings.